What Is After Repair Value (ARV) in Real Estate?

 - Know your contractors and their capabilities.
-You need to supervise to the extent necessary to be sure that you're getting quality work that will be done on time and inside the budget.
+Supervise to the extent necessary to be sure you're getting quality work that will be done on time and inside the budget.

 - Budget based on your buyer.
-If you're going to be selling in the commercial market (i.e., a rental property landlord), keep the materials in the "acceptable" range.
-If you're selling in the consumer retail market, upgrade to finishes that buyers want.
+Keep the materials in the "acceptable" range if you're going to be selling in the commercial market.
+Upgrade to finishers that buyers want if you're selling in the consumer retail market.

-The good news is that this isn't rocket science.
-It just takes attention to detail and some negotiating skills.
+This isn't rocket science and it doesn't have to be intimidating.
+It just requires attention to detail and some negotiating skills.